-A mid-April Republican gathering in New Hampshire was especially telling.
+A 2015 mid-April Republican gathering in New Hampshire was especially telling.
 A National Public Radio report of the event showed everyone carving out their niche and advocating their vision for the nation.
 There was one vying to be “most conservative,” another “trying to broaden the base of the party” and advocating standing “up for every amendment in the Bill of Rights,” and still another working to assure voters that he has a conservative record and is not a RINO (Republican in name only).
-Still another, the son of immigrants, feels the American Dream can only be preserved “if the country steers towards more conservative principles of government.”
+Still another, the son of immigrants, said the American Dream can only be preserved “if the country steers towards more conservative principles of government.”

-The comment sections of Internet news sites overflow with the results of this “self-perpetuating echo chamber”: endless, pointless bickering, with neither side giving an inch.
+The comment sections of internet news sites overflow with the results of this “self-perpetuating echo chamber”: endless, pointless bickering, with neither side giving an inch.

 Such political clashes derive from the start of the nation.
 Many of the Founding Fathers ascribed to the Enlightenment movement.
 The Encyclopaedia Britannica stated: “Central to Enlightenment thought were the use and celebration of reason, the power by which humans understand the universe and improve their own condition.
 The goals of rational humanity were considered to be knowledge, freedom, and happiness.”

 The Age of Enlightenment espoused a deep optimism toward human reason.